judka-uriel/uriel-book/uriel_en.md

 on a screen in the absence of signal: <!-- so-called “snow” -->
 <!-- Snow is mentioned in Pirkei DeRabbi Eliezer
 [3:8](https://www.sefaria.org/Pirkei_DeRabbi_Eliezer.3.8)
-and in Sefer ha‑Zohar Beresheet [4:17](https://www.sefaria.org/Zohar,_Bereshit.4.17). -->
+and in Sefer HaZohar Beresheet [4:17](https://www.sefaria.org/Zohar,_Bereshit.4.17). -->

 ![white noise image](../../../files/book/white_noise.jpg){:.center}